Klosmi/WP-dev/WPDevNotes.md

 Your version is clear and to the point, but here's a slightly polished version while maintaining your style:

-The setInterval function is built into JavaScript.
+The `setInterval` function is built into JavaScript.
 It’s used to run a function at specified intervals.

 It takes two arguments:
 - The 1st argument is the function you want to execute repeatedly.
 We can pass a regular function here, as **it’s completely valid to pass a function to a function**.
 - The 2nd argument is the interval, specified in milliseconds, which determines how often the function will run.

-To keep the time updated on the page, we should move the render function inside the setInterval.
+To keep the time updated on the page, we should move the render function inside the `setInterval`.
 This way, the page is re-rendered every second.

 <img width="1291" alt="tolocaltime" src="https://github.com/user-attachments/assets/b7bf4eb1-02c9-4e68-a7b9-a114373363d4">